Team AckoJul 22, 2021

 Once you file your income tax returns, you can claim refunds for the excess paid as tax.

-Under Section 14 of the IT Act, 1961, income taxpayers are taxed under the below heads:
+Under Section 14 of the IT Act, 1961, income taxpayers are taxed under the below heads:1.
+Salary2.
+Profits and gains of business or profession.3.
+Income from house property.4.
+Income from capital gains.5.
+Other sources.

 The total income from salary, capital gains, profits from business or profession, income from the property and other sources of income is known as the gross total income.
 However, the total income is the gross total income less the tax deductions under Section 80C to 80U.